SahithKancharla/PersonalAutomations/BizBuySellScrapper/Readme.md

-This is a biz buy sell scrapper that would allow you to scraper the information that you want
+This is a biz buy sell scrapper that would allow you to scraper the information that you want to search by city or by the link that your provide.
+It have some good features that the exsiting once dont have.
+Feel free to give it a try.